Backbase/bb-cli/README.md

 ```

 Imports item to the portal.
+ - If target is a zip archive, this tool uploads it to the server via REST API (import package).
-This tool zips the targeted directory, then uploads it to the server via REST API(import package).
+ - If target is a directory, this tool zips it and uploads archive to the server via REST API (import package).
+ - Otherwise tool does nothing.

-Target directory should contain `model.xml` file.
+If target is a directory it should contain `model.xml` file.
 If `--watch` option is set, component will be installed to the portal as feature.
 Directories `.git`, `.gitignore`, `bower_components` and `node_modules` are ignored by watch process.